Oklahoma Labor Laws Guide

 Oklahoma break laws

-As a matter of fact, rest and meal breaks foster a healthy workplace environment and prevent employee burnout.
+In fact, rest and meal breaks foster a healthy workplace environment and help prevent employee burnout.
 If a break or meal period is promised in the employment contract, the employer must comply with such a promise — otherwise it’s a breach of contract.

 Exceptions to break laws in Oklahoma